opencv/opencv/doc/tutorials/core/basic_linear_transform/basic_linear_transform.rst

 #.
 Now, since we will make some transformations to this image, we need a new Mat object to store it.
 Also, we want this to have the following features:

+   .. container:: enumeratevisibleitemswithsquare

       * Initial pixel values equal to zero
       * Same size and type as the original image

    .. code-block:: cpp